lineality/definition_behavior_studies/README.md

 Activity: Create and use your own system and use feedback and perception to find and communicate what methods work to maintain fitness.

-Summary Brainstorm 1: concepts of improvement
+### Summary Brainstorm 1: concepts of improvement
 - naive positivism
 - equilibria
 - system collapse
 - positive and negative definition
 - cycles longevity, sequence

-Summary Brainstorm 2: STEM
+### Summary Brainstorm 2: STEM
 What is the nature of how parts of projects and STEM are (or are not) connected?
 What are categories of types of systems?
 How do systems, processes, projects, and definitions fail and collapse?
 Is there any interface between discussion of ethics, morals, even compassion and mindfulness, and the realm of systems and projects and STEM?
 What are mistakes?
 What does it mean to learn or course-correct based on mistakes?
 Can problem-with-perception be themselves perceived?
 Can obstacles to learning be overcome by learning about those obstacles?

-Summary Brainstorm 3: Clear & Testable Definitions
+### Summary Brainstorm 3: Clear & Testable Definitions
 - What definitions are not sufficiently clear or testable?

-Summary Brainstorm 4: Ethical Fitness
+### Summary Brainstorm 4: Ethical Fitness
 The boyscout goal of keeping physically strong, mentally awake, and morally straight, is likely at least 2:3 clear as of 2024.
 Physical diet and exercise and healthy food are reasonably non-controversial.
 But 'daily ethical-exercise' is less clear in general terms.
 Brainstorm what methods and measures of daily ethics-fitness-training-exercise might look like.

+### Acknowledging Nuance and Being Wary of Oversimplification
+Regarding "6.
+Turning on and off (running) system processes ((for example) comparing policy from Roman Catholicism, South Korea, and Judaica)"
+Brainstorm on general and specific examples of cases of starting or stopping a running process.

 # Part 2.
 Implementation in Projects
 ### Six items for the use-case/context for Uma: